-An attorney can take steps to ensure that video footage from a security camera is saved in the event that it is needed as evidence.
+A San Bernardino personal injury attorney can take steps to ensure that video footage from a security camera is saved in the event that it is needed as evidence.
 Physical evidence – especially damage to the vehicles – is also likely to be lost.
 Because car owners are in a hurry to get their vehicles repaired after an accident, an attorney must quickly act if they need damaged parts or photographs of the damaged cars.

 Your doctors will advise you on the best treatment for your injuries.
 They might recommend that you see a specialist, or have physical therapy, or see a chiropractor.
 It is important to follow through on these recommendations.

 If you don’t, the insurance company could claim that you made your own pain and suffering worse because you didn’t get the treatment you needed.
 This can allow them to get away with paying you less for your pain and suffering.
 Do not give the insurance company any chance to get out of paying you what you are fairly owed.